ecurtin2/lambda-layer-bundles/README.md

 --------- | --- | --- | --- |
 Altair    |     |     |  Y  |
 Pandas    |     |     |  Y  |

+## Creating new layers

+Right now layers are built using the layer_package.sh on an amazon EC2 instance.

+## Contributing

+Further improvements always welcome!
+If you decide to add more functionality consider submitting a PR :)